 Retailing for a surprisingly low price, this travel-friendly sunscreen for tattoos comes in ointment form.
 It’s packed with bisabolol, calendula, and vitamin E to nourish and soothe your skin.
 For protection, this lotion provides broad-spectrum coverage and uses primarily Octinoxate and avobenzone as sunscreen ingredients.

-The ointment is recommended by tattoo artists and professionals alike for its color enhancing abilities.
-The emollients in the sunscreen help to protect the skin’s uppermost layer from any sun, UVA and UVB contact.
+The ointment is recommended by tattoo artists and professionals alike for its color-enhancing abilities.
+The emollients in the sunscreen helps to protect the skin’s uppermost layer from any sun, UVA, and UVB contact.
 It’s great to use when going out, and only a small amount is needed a few times a day to keep your tattoo protected and moisturized.